piyushhagarwal/docker_cheat_sheet/README.md

 - `-p <host_port>:<container_port>`: Map a port on the host to a port on the container.
 - `--rm`: Automatically remove the container when it exits.
 - `--name <container_name>`: Specify a custom name for the container.
+- `-it`: Run the container in interactive mode (Eg. docker run -it node).

 ## Start a container
 ```bash